 1. Lower Gross Sale Price

 This is the fundamental tradeoff for speed and convenience.
 An investor is buying your property to either renovate it and "flip" it, or hold it as a rental.
 They are taking on the risk of hidden structural problems, permitting issues, and holding costs.
-Therefore, a cash offer will always be lower than the hypothetical "top retail dollar" you might get if you spent $40,000 renovating it and listing it on the MLS.
+A cash offer is usually lower than the hypothetical "top retail dollar" you might get if you spent $40,000 renovating it and listing it on the MLS.

 2. The "Wholesaler" Risk

 Be extremely careful who you sign a contract with.
 Many people advertising "We Buy Houses Cash" have zero dollars in the bank.
 They are "wholesalers", middlemen who lock you into a contract, artificially mark up the price, and try to sell the contract to a real investor (like us) before closing.
 If they fail to find an end-buyer, they cancel the contract on you, wasting weeks of your time.
-Always ask for Proof of Funds to ensure they are the actual buyer.
+Ask for documentation of available closing funds and confirm who will actually close on the property.

 3. The Emotional Decision